MARKET SNAPSHOT: U.S. Stocks Set To Catch Their Breath After Record Run, But Tesla Jumps

 Asian markets largely closed with gains (http://www.marketwatch.com/story/hong-kong-stocks-flirt-with-10-year-high-2017-10-03), as Hong Kong's Hang Seng Index flirted with a 10-year high but then pared some gains.

-Oil futures and the ICE U.S. Dollar Index pulled back, while gold futures gained.
+Oil futures and the ICE U.S. Dollar Index pulled back, while gold futures advanced.

 (END) Dow Jones Newswires